offbynull/learn/Biology/input/input.md

 The subsections below detail each method.

-##### Bond Walking Algorithm
+#### Bond Walking Algorithm

 ```{note}
 I have no idea if the algorithm below is correct.
 I pieced it together in my head as I was reading through several different sources.
 At some point ask an expert to verify.
 ```

-To determine the oxidation number of every atom in a species, the high-level algorithm is as follows:
+To determine the oxidation number of every atom in a species, the structure of the species needs to be known before hand.
+The high-level algorithm is as follows:
-1. break bonds where the both ends are the same element (e.g. break the bond if both sides of a bond are H)
+1. Break bonds where the both ends are the same element (e.g. remove the bond if both sides of a bond are H)
-1. iterate over atoms from least to most electronegative.
+1. Iterate over atoms from least to most electronegative.
-   1. atom being iterated over gives up its electrons to the bond with the highest electronegativity (unsure how to break ties???).
+   1. Atom being iterated over gives up electrons to the bond with the highest electronegativity.
+The number of electrons given depends on the bond (single bond = 1, double bond = 2, etc...).

 If the electronegativity of the atoms in a bond are equal, the electrons wouldn't move.
 As such, the oxidation number of each atom in the bond would be 0.
 For example, in the bond `{kt} H_2` each hydrogen would have a oxidation number of 0...